securitybunker/databunker/README.md

 ![Consent management](images/ui-consent-management.png)
 ![Consent withdrawal](images/ui-consent-withdrawal.png)

+**NOTE**: Data bunker can call your backend script on consent withdrawal.
+You need to handle these requests and remove user records from 3rd party processing companies.
+For example from web recording services, from email gateways, etc...

 ## Privacy by design

 This product, from the architecture level and up was built to comply with strict privacy laws.
 Deploying this project will make your architecture